JasonLocklin/Dissertation/Prisms/Results.md

 line bisection bias after prism adaptation in the direction traditionally seen in the research when a one-sided test was used (Patient 27 removed, $t(4)=2.6$, $\text{p} = 0.03$).
-Individual t-tests on the sets of line bisections for each patient, with a bonferonni adjusted criterian ($\alpha = 0.008$), demonstrated a relatively consistent effect across individuals.
+Individual t-tests on the sets of line bisections for each patient, with a Bonferonni adjusted criterion ($\alpha = 0.008$), demonstrated a relatively consistent effect across individuals.
 As can be seen in Figure \ref{fig_LB_Prisms}, the changes were nearly-universally leftward excepting Patient 27.